Child Care Assistance for Veterans in Rehab: Evaluating VA Programs and Policies

 Exploring the VA’s Rehabilitation Programs

-For veterans with service-connected disabilities requiring home modifications, the VA provides the Specially Adapted Housing (SAH) and Special Housing Adaptation (SHA) grants.
-These are designed to help veterans live more independently in a barrier-free environment.
+• Housing Grants: Both the Specially Adapted Housing (SAH) and Special Housing Adaptation (SHA) grant programs are designed to help veterans live more independently in a barrier-free environment.

 The Importance of Child Care Assistance for Rehabilitating Veterans